 To exit the compass, either press [D] again or change the watch mode.
 Otherwise, the compass will stop automatically after 5 minutes of inactivity (1 minute on Wear devices).
 (You may press button [SET] to restart this 5 minute counter without changing anything.)

 While in compass submode, press button [C] to freeze the seconds hand on its actual position.
 This will help you to comfortably monitor the deviation from a previously established direction.

 The app will save the reference value and retain it even after a restart of the device.

 This function gives you a quick access to your favorite alarm and countdown times - two each (four in the PRO version).
 To access the presets, press on the "P" symbol below the watch.
 This will open a window showing all the presets together with the current alarm and countdown settings at the top.
 You may now activate/start any desired preset by touching it.

 If you want to change a preset, first set the alarm or countdown time as needed.
-Then open again the presets window and overwrite the desired preset through long pressing on it.
-A second long press will restore the default value.
+Then, open again the presets window and overwrite the desired preset through long pressing on it.
+The next long press will restore the default value.

 There are three different battery level indicators:

 In order to keep the screen for a longer time than the device screen timeout time, you can use the inbuilt Screen-On timer.
-To activate it, swipe* to the right on the watch face.
-At each swipe, the timer will toggle through three possible settings:
+To activate it, open the graphical menu and press the button that shows a bulb and a timer symbol: .
+The starting value is 5 minutes.
+Once activated, it can be further adjusted through same button or by swiping* left or right on the watch face.
+At each swipe, the timer will toggle through these possible settings:

 * On Wear smartwatches, swiping is reserved for the system.
 Use the graphical menu instead.